 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics VET Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics VET Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-44.00% 44.71% 25.65% 4.67% 6.34% 19.67% 11.29% 2.05% 2.79% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+70.00% 44.71% 25.65% 4.67% 6.34% 24.59% 14.11% 2.57% 3.49% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix G for definition.
 COC and COC Title: See Appendix H for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 44% from external and 56% from internal movements.
+Turnover in this group has increased due to voluntary separations in the last Plan yea ltt is anticipated the majority of our applicant pool would come from external hiring.
+The College strives to create internal development opportunities for professionals and faculty for consideration of vacancies in this job category.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-56.00% 57.44% 7.69% 4.62% 2.56% 32.16% 4.31% 2.58% 1.44% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 44% from external and 56% from internal movements.
-The value of weight must equal to 100.00% → 100.00% Final Avail % 51.84% 15.59% 4.64% 4.23%
+30.00% 47.10% 6.45% 5.81% 3.23% 21.19% 2.90% 2.61% 1.45% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% Final Avail % 45.79% 17.01% 5.18% 4.94%